AlexeyZaikin/smiles_2025_sgnn/README.md

 - Data processing options (sparsification, node features)
 - Optimization settings (number of Optuna trials, timeout)

+### Experiment Modes

+The pipeline supports three different experiment modes:

+1. **Combined Training** (default): All datasets are combined into a single training and test set (Foundation model task)
+   - Set: `leave_one_out: False` and `per_dataset: False`

+2. **Per-Dataset Training**: Each dataset is trained and evaluated separately (Separate datasets task)
+   - Set: `per_dataset: True`
+   - Results are saved in separate directories for each dataset

+3. **Leave-One-Out Validation**: Leave-one-dataset-out cross-validation
+   - Set: `leave_one_out: True`
+   - For each iteration, one dataset is held out for testing while all other datasets are combined for training
+   - This approach evaluates model generalization across different datasets
+   - Results are saved in directories named `leave_one_out_{dataset_name}`

 ## Advanced Usage

 ### Training Individual Models